 For all manhole and junction chamber structures with equal diameter influent and effluent pipes, a minimum 0.10 foot (0.1 ') drop between the inverts of the influent and effluent pipes shall be maintained to offset losses experienced at manhole structures.
+For change in direction 45 degrees to 90 degrees, a minimum 0.20 foot drop shall be maintained.

 The flow channel through a manhole shall be made to conform in shape, and slope to that of connecting sewers.